 In the years since Monkeemania in the 1960s, Nez has continued to play Gretsch guitars.
-The blonde Gretsch guitar he used on both the 2012 and 2013 Monkees tours is a twelve string Country Classic I. It was custom made for him by Gretsch when he did a concert for them in the 1990s at the NAMM Show, a music products industry trade event.
+The blonde Gretsch guitar he used on the 2012, 2013, and 2014 Monkees tours is a twelve string Country Classic I. It was custom made for him by Gretsch when he did a concert for them in the 1990s at the NAMM Show, a music products industry trade event.
 This was also the guitar used during recording sessions for the 1996 Monkees album, Justus.

 Nashville, Tennessee 2013 Monkees tour

 Michael's Gretsch onstage during the 2013 Monkees tour